elycruz/gulpw/README.md

   - [X] - Add testing (mocha, jasmine) tasks to 'build' task.
   - [X] - Make sure that 'concat' and 'minify' tasks have the same options (minus the ones that are exlusive to minify).
-  - [ ] - Supply example bundle config file with all sections listed in it.
+  - [X] - ~~Supply example bundle config file with all sections listed in it.~~  Moving this to version 0.2.0.
   - [X] - Add support for bundle config files in any one of 'js', 'json', or 'yaml' formats.
   - [X] - ~~Set up pipe transport function for 'mocha' and 'jasmine' proxies.~~  No longer needed.